GT-CURA/complete_streets/step2_elements/street_parking/README.md

 - Identify parked vs. moving vehicles using geometric projection algorithms.
 The coordinates of vehicle masks on the next image will be projected by using vanishing points as reference points.

 ### Output Files
-- `vehicle_detection_result.csv` — each record includes the distance error of geometric projection and the cosine similarity of two masks capturing presumably identical vehicles.
+- `result_vehicle_detection.csv` — each record includes the distance error of geometric projection and the cosine similarity of two masks capturing presumably identical vehicles.

 ---